MontrealCorpusTools/PolyglotDB/docs/source/tutorial_enrichment.rst

 To create syllables requires two steps.
 The first is to specify the subset of phones in the corpus that are syllabic segments and function as syllabic nuclei.
 In general these will be vowels, but can also include syllabic consonants.
-Subsets in PolyglotDB are completely arbitrary sets of labels that speed up querying and allow for simpler references, see :ref:`enrichment_subsets` for more details.
+Subsets in PolyglotDB are completely arbitrary sets of labels that speed up querying and allow for simpler references; see :ref:`enrichment_subsets` for more details.

 .. code-block:: python